-Starting an Aviation Safety Program with Tried Processes
+Starting an Aviation SMS with Tried Processes

-Read this before you read your own civil aviation authority's SMS documentation, because ICAO is the root of the SMS requirement, which went into effect in November 2006.
+Read this before you read your own civil aviation authority's SMS documentation because ICAO is the root of the SMS requirement, which went into effect in November 2006.

 Again, read document 9859!
 This is the bible.
 My interesting discovery is that this is perhaps the best resource available.
 Most CAAs (civil aviation authorities) are regurgitating these requirements and for good reason.